International TradeAEC LCA.7C

 ABOUT THE PROGRAM

-In recent decades, world trade has led business to open to the world.
-In the 2000s, companies join forces, merge, and change.
-Trade has entered a new era of globalization.
-Through the help of the federal and provincial governments and other support agencies, businesses can expand their market.
-Various measures, both in terms of exploration, visibility and funding are available to them.
+In recent decades, world trade has facilitated the globalization of businesses.
+In the 2000s, companies joined forces, merged, and innovated.
+Today, trade has taken on an entirely new meaning.
+Through the help of the federal and provincial governments, and other support agencies, businesses are now expanding their goods and services to international clients.
+Various measures, both in terms of exploration, visibility and funding assist them in doing so.

-International Trade requires qualified people capable of developing and managing trade.
-TAV College offers the International Trade program in a skills approach that extends over a period of 1290 contact hours and leads to an Attestation of College Studies (AEC).
-Any person with Secondary V education and work experience in sales, administration or marketing can apply for admission.
+International Trade requires qualified people who are capable of developing and managing trade operations.
+Any person with a Secondary V education and/or has professional experience in sales, administration or marketing can apply to this program for admission.
 Prospective students must pass a French and English language proficiency test.

 - Analyze the realities of the workplace in international trade